greeta-twitter-01/twitter-api/README.md

 - this script will build spring boot docker images and start environment with your code changes

 - Warning!
-Make sure that all kafka containers are successful are started successfully, before running this script! (see `Kafka Containers Troubleshooting` below)
+Make sure that all kafka containers are started successfully, before running this script! (see `Kafka Containers Troubleshooting` below)

 ```
 sh docker-app-restart.sh